Skip to content

 What simmers are saying

-Reviews from the flight sim community will land here as pilots get their hands on DETENT at launch.
+Reviews from the flight sim community will land here as pilots get their hands on DETENT.

 DETENT is made by Dayel Ostraco, a GA pilot and simmer for over 20 years.